FULL LIFE OFFERS IN-PERSON AND VIRTUAL SAFE SPACES TO FIGURE SOME THINGS OUT

 ---MORE---

-Sara Bailey, PhD, LCMHC-A, LCAS-A - Staff Counselor
+Sara Bailey, PhD, LCMHC

 Stories are powerful.
 As a counselor, I believe that the stories we tell ourselves are the most powerful of all.
 My greatest privilege is to journey with my clients as they share their stories with me, sometimes speaking them aloud for the very first time, in the sacred space of the therapeutic counseling relationship.